Breast Imaging Services

 - Need follow-up breast care

-Miami Valley Hospital and Miami Valley Hospital South has one of the area’s most experienced breast centers.
-We have performed approximately 20,000 mammograms.
 Miami Valley Hospital is committed to providing the results of a diagnostic mammogram at the time of the exam.
-A board-certified radiologist is on staff at all times to give an experienced interpretation of the mammogram, and to address the results personally with the patient.
+A board-certified radiologist is on staff at all times to give an experienced interpretation of the mammogram and to address the results personally with the patient.

-A diagnostic mammogram is covered by most health insurance companies, but patients should call their insurance company prior to scheduling an appointment.
+A diagnostic mammogram is covered by most health insurance companies, but patients should call their insurance company prior to scheduling an appointment to confirm coverage.

-At the Miami Valley Hospital Breast Center, ultrasounds may be performed along with a diagnostic mammogram for follow-up to a known problem.
-Ultrasounds may be the imaging of choice for patients 29 years of age and younger.
+At the Miami Valley Hospital Breast Centers, ultrasound may be performed along with a diagnostic mammogram for follow-up to a known problem.

 We use ultrasound imaging of the breast to distinguish between solid tumors and fluid-filled cysts.
 We also use it to evaluate lumps that are hard to see on a mammogram.

 Sometimes, ultrasound imaging is used along with other diagnostic procedures such as a biopsy.
-A biopsy is the removal of tissue with a needle for examination under a microscope to evaluate signs of disease.
-For your convenience, all of these diagnostic services are housed in one location at the MVH Breast Center and the Breast Center at Miami Valley Hospital South.
+A biopsy is the removal of tissue with a needle or similar device for examination under a microscope to evaluate signs of disease.
+For your convenience, all of these diagnostic services are housed in one location at both the Miami Valley Hospital Breast Center and the Miami Valley Hospital South Breast Center.

 Ultrasound is not used for routine breast cancer screenings without a mammogram because it does not consistently detect certain early signs of cancer such as microcalcifications (tiny deposits of calcium in the breast that cannot be felt but can be seen on a conventional mammogram).
 A cluster of microcalcifications may indicate that cancer is present.